-For over a decade, email has been the marketing channel that yields the most ROI and is a primary driver of customer acquisition and retention.
+For over a decade, email has been the marketing channel that yields the most ROI and continues to be a primary driver of customer acquisition and retention.

 81% of SMBs report that email is their primary customer acquisition channel, and 80% believe it increases customer retention.Emarsys

-Despite these statistics, the duty of email marketing is often dumped on unqualified employees: interns, salespeople, anyone with “marketing” in their job title, or simply the most tech-savvy employee in the room!
+Despite facts like these, email marketing duties are often dumped on unqualified employees: interns, salespeople, anyone with “marketing” in their job title, or simply the most tech-savvy employee!

-the person at the helm of email marketing strategies should be qualified and dedicated to the task.
+With the ROI from email marketing as high as $55 for every $1 spent (DMA.
+2019), the person at the helm of the email channel should be qualified and dedicated to the task.

-- The differences between email marketing managers and email marketing coordinators.
+- The differences between email marketing managers and coordinators

-- A comprehensive list of over 30 important skills for email marketing managers.
+- A comprehensive list of over 30 important email marketing skills

 Whether you are hiring or applying for an email marketing position, these insights will help you make the right decisions.